BSCS-4B-HACKATHON/try-outs-app/README.md

 # BSCS4BBudgetBill — Tryouts Project (Raite Hackathon)

-Short summary

-- University tryouts project inspired by Senator Bam Aquino's blockchain "budget bill".
-- The contract records transaction metadata on-chain for transparency — it does not move real money, it only records information and consumes gas for on‑chain writes.
-- This repo contains three parts:
+A university tryouts project inspired by Senator Bam Aquino's "budget bill".
+This repo demonstrates how contract-recorded transaction metadata can improve transparency and auditability.
+The system records transaction metadata on-chain (it does not move real funds — only gas is consumed for on‑chain writes).
+The repo contains three parts:

-  - blockchain (Solidity + Hardhat) — contracts, deploy scripts, build artifacts
+- `blockchain` — Solidity contracts, Hardhat config and deploy scripts
-  - BE (Express + services) — server that talks to the contract and stores records
+- `BE` — Express backend, MongoDB persistence and contract relayer services
-  - FE (React/Vite) — frontend to interact with the contract and server
+- `FE` — React/Vite frontend

+---

-What this project does
+## What this project does

-- Authorized senders and recipients are recorded on the contract.
+- Stores authorized senders and recipients on-chain.
-- Transactions (metadata) are recorded on-chain or relayed to the contract; you can also persist transaction records in the BE database for fast querying.
+- Records transaction metadata on-chain (and/or in the BE DB) for fast querying and public audit.
-- The contract + off‑chain index allow public auditing of recorded entries for transparency.
+- Uses a relay flow for UX simplicity: payment → wait for receipt → relay record to BE which can persist and/or write to contract.

+> Note: this records metadata only.
+It does not transfer fiat or token balances unless you explicitly call a payable function.

+---

-Repository layout (relevant paths)
+## Repo layout (important paths)

 - idea_proto/blockchain
   - contracts/BSCS4BBudgetBill.sol
   - scripts/deploy.ts
-  - artifacts/ (build output)
+  - artifacts/ (Hardhat build artifacts)
 - idea_proto/BE
+  - src/controllers, src/services
-  - src/controllers, src/services, src/blockchain/artifacts (ABI can be put here)
+  - src/blockchain/artifacts (put BE ABI here)
 - idea_proto/FE
-  - src/blockchain/abi (FE ABI goes here)
+  - src/blockchain/abi (put FE ABI here)
   - src/pages, src/components

+Deployed/compiled ABI (source):

+- idea_proto/blockchain/artifacts/contracts/BSCS4BBudgetBill.sol/BSCS4BBudgetBill.json

+---

-Environment (.env) files
+## Environment variables

-- Place .env in the root of each of blockchain, BE and FE folders.
+Place a `.env` in the root of each of `blockchain`, `BE`, and `FE`.

-BE (.env)
+BE `.env`:

 - PRIVATE_KEY=
 - CONTRACT_ADDRESS=